gaschwanden/BlockchainProductPassport/README.md

 viii.
 PRODUCT-FACORY: you can leave it with empty<br />
 b.
 You can track this action in the Track pages, input address and get the table<br />
 6. Split Product<br />
 a.
-It is similar with adding action, but also don’t input too many attributes, you can input more than one product name that the origin product will be marked as consumed.
+It is similar with adding action, but also don’t input too many attributes, you can input more than one new product name that the origin product will be marked as consumed.
 Because of Metamask, it will have some bugs, when you input to many attributes, keep it 2 or 3 is fine.
 And the example is following:<br />
 i.
 ProductAdderss : // input your product which will be split<br />
 ii.
 Description about action: split <br />
 iii.
 ProductName: beef steak<br />